Process Addiction Assessments - A Guide to Behavioral Addiction

 Popular online games that can be addictive are:

-The addiction to a fantasy world can become more important than real life.
+Addiction to a fantasy world can leave an individual feeling like their virtual life is more important than real life.
 Unfortunately, gaming addiction can lead to an inability to connect with others, a lack of healthy relationships, difficulties at work or school, and neglecting personal health (not eating regularly or eating junk food often, little exercise).

-Without treatment, many people struggling with gaming addiction can end up completely isolated, unable to function, and all their goals are geared to gaming accomplishments.
+Without treatment, many people struggling with gaming addiction can end up completely isolated and unable to function, with their goals all geared toward gaming accomplishments.

 Food Addiction vs. Eating Disorders